fallen-icarus/cardano-swaps/README.md

 |--|--|--|
 | Addresses with a beacon | [api](https://api.koios.rest/#get-/asset_address_list) | [api](https://docs.blockfrost.io/#tag/Cardano-Assets/paths/~1assets~1%7Basset%7D~1addresses/get)|
 | UTxOs at the address | [api](https://api.koios.rest/#post-/address_info) | [api](https://docs.blockfrost.io/#tag/Cardano-Addresses/paths/~1addresses~1%7Baddress%7D~1utxos/get)|

-The UTxO query also returns which UTxOs contain reference scripts, allowing users to execute their swaps.

 Technically, all native tokens can be used as beacons like this but this feature is usually not the intended one.
 The name *Beacon Token* refers to any native token whose only purpose is to act as a tag/beacon.